ClusterHQ/flocker/docs/indepth/installation.rst

    * ssh root@... for each of the node IPs
    * This is similar to following the AWS instructions above but ignoring the "Upgrade the Kernel" step which is different on Ubuntu and SELinux can be ignored I think

-Flocker requires recent versions of ZFS and Docker.

-.. task:: install_requirements ubuntu-14.04
-   :prompt: [root@ubuntu]#

-Now install the ``clusterhq-flocker-node`` package.
+Setup the pre-requisite repositories and install the ``clusterhq-flocker-node`` package.

 .. task:: install_flocker ubuntu-14.04
    :prompt: [root@ubuntu]#